Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: IPv6 Service Exposure

 \subsection{Software Vulnerabilities Associated with Exposed Services}

-Table~\ref{tab:observed_service_versions_and_associated_cve_counts} summarizes the observed service versions and their associated CVE counts.
-Although the overall exposure of several protocols has declined, the software stacks behind the remaining exposed services still exhibit substantial vulnerability burden.
+Table~\ref{tab:observed_service_versions_and_associated_cve_counts} summarizes the observed software versions and their associated CVE counts.
+Although the overall exposure of several protocols has declined, the software stacks behind the remaining exposed services still exhibit non-negligible security relevance.
+We note that such exposure may be intentional in some deployments, and banner-to-CVE matching may overestimate real exploitability due to incomplete version strings, vendor-specific modifications, or backported patches.
+Therefore, the CVE counts in Table~\ref{tab:observed_service_versions_and_associated_cve_counts} should be interpreted as potential vulnerability indicators rather than confirmed exploitable vulnerabilities.

-\textbf{HTTP.} Many exposed devices use common service versions such as micro\_httpd and Jetty.
+\textbf{HTTP.} Many exposed devices use common software versions such as micro\_httpd and Jetty.
 These implementations remain security-relevant not only because HTTP exposure is still widespread, but also because they are often associated with weak authentication, poor input validation, and configuration errors~\cite{zilberman2025ipv6, jettyadvisories}.
-For example, CVE-2025-46421 exposes authorization-header leakage under redirection in the libsoup client, and CVE-2025-43859 highlights a request smuggling vulnerability in the h11 library.
+For example, CVE-2014-4927 exposes a buffer overflow in ACME micro\_httpd, while CVE-2025-1948 highlights uncontrolled memory allocation in Eclipse Jetty HTTP/2 servers.

 \textbf{SSH.} The SSH ecosystem remains fragmented across multiple versions of Dropbear and OpenSSH rather than being dominated by a single implementation.
-For instance, CVE-2025-43013 in JetBrains products involves unencrypted credential transmission, and CVE-2025-22968 exposes an RCE vulnerability in routers.
 This fragmentation suggests that exposed SSH services are difficult to secure uniformly because different implementations introduce different attack surfaces.
+For example, CVE-2025-47203 exposes command injection in Dropbear SSH dbclient, while CVE-2025-26466 highlights memory-exhaustion DoS in OpenSSH.

 \textbf{DNS.} The widespread use of dnsmasq version 2.7x is particularly noteworthy.
-Issues such as DoS attacks, insufficient input validation, SSRF, and memory-management flaws, including the UAF issue in CVE-2025-31498, indicate that DNS exposure is still closely tied to long-lived and insufficiently maintained software.
+For example, CVE-2020-37127 exposes a buffer-overflow DoS in dnsmasq-utils dhcp\_release, while CVE-2018-13897 highlights hostname leakage through dnsmasq DNS records on Qualcomm Snapdragon devices.
+Those issues indicate that DNS exposure is still closely tied to long-lived and insufficiently maintained software.

 \textbf{FTP.} While the overall exposure of FTP services is lower, many legacy systems continue to run old FTP software on FreeBSD or ASUS versions.
-Problems such as command injection and privilege escalation in PCMan FTP 2.0.7 (e.g., CVE-2025-31161, CVE-2025-3679) show that even a relatively smaller exposed population can still correspond to high-risk legacy software.
+This shows that even a relatively smaller exposed population can still correspond to high-risk software.